kotlin-magazine/kotlin-magazine/articles/jesse_wilson_identifiers_arent_services.md

 When using an identifier type like `File`, `InetSocketAddress`, or `TimeZone`, pay careful attention to what side effects your identifier is triggering.

-When writing your own identifier code, please use a data class for the value part and a separate interface for its related services.
+When writing your identifier code, please use a data class for the value part and a separate interface for its related services.